Shasta4208/FitAI-ESE3600/README.md

 model.add(Dense(4, activation='softmax'))

 An important feature of this model is the use of an LSTM layer.
 We chose to use an LSTM model because our project aims to classify a sequence of time series data, in which the dependencies between data points are crucial information for the model to pick up.
 LSTMs are able to learn long-term dependencies between time steps of data and hence explain the significantly higher accuracy achieved compared to other models.
 We included the dropout layer to prevent overfitting.
 Due to the large dimensionality of our input data, we have to train the model for many epochs.
 The dropout layer prevents the model from overtraining.
 The two dense layers follow the dropout layer, which helps the model find relationships between the data values output by the LSTM layer.
-The output of the model is an array of prediction probabilities of all four classes, in which the class with the highest probability is the model’s prediction.
+The model's output is an array of prediction probabilities of all four classes, in which the class with the highest probability is the model’s prediction.

 The initial version of this model consists of the same layers but with a much larger number of units in a layer.
 The LSTM and Dense layers comprised 128 units, and the dropout parameter was 0.5.
 This model also had approximately the same accuracy but was too large to be quantized and deployed.
 We realized that lowering the number of units gives a significant decrease in model size while the model maintains good accuracy.
 Hence, in order to obtain a model as small as possible, we decreased the number of units per layer until the model no longer performs well.